iastoneCO/Homeworks/AndrewStone-Week19-Homework Protecting VSI from Future Attacks.md

   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

-  - I can create to protect VSI from Attacks against my webserver.
+  --I can create to protect VSI from Attacks against my webserver.
 That's way to add Whitelist all IP Addresses in our Network.

-  - I suggest to add the baseline an alert and investigate mitigation to attack against my webserver to check location, and blacklist IP Addresses coming where's from location.
+  -- I suggest to add the baseline an alert and investigate mitigation to attack against my webserver to check location, and blacklist IP Addresses coming where's from location.

 ### Guidelines for your Submission: